yoyoberenguer/EPROM/README.md

 The NE555 is used in bistable mode to stop the 15-bit counter when a mismatch error is detected.
 A mismatch can occure if the Byte copied in the target EPROM differs from the original Byte fron the source EPROM during the validation process.
-If the a mismatch occure, the main counter needs to stop incrementing the address values (A0-A15) in order to perform 3 sequetial retries.
+If the a mismatch occure, the main counter needs to stop incrementing the address values (A0-A14) in order to perform 3 sequetial retries.
-The main counter can resume when the mismatch is no longer occuring or when 3 retries have been performed.
+The main counter can resume when the mismatch is no longer present or when 3 retries have been done.

 To resume:

 When a mismatch occure, a +5v signal is sent to the NE555 pin 2 (treshold) to set the output Q (pin 3) to a high level +5v (**CounterLock signal**).
 The **CounterLock signal** will stop the main counter to increment the address bus A0 - A14.

 As a byte mismatch has occured, the comparator 74ls688 output NOT P=Q will goes high.
 The AND gate will then change state when NOT CLK goes HIGH (second half of the clock signal period also known as the **VERIFY MODE**).
-When the AND gate 74ls08 change state, a raising edge signal is sent to the input 1 of the 74LS112 flip flop initiating the re-try counting stage.
+When the AND gate 74ls08 change state, a raising edge signal is sent to the input 1 of the 74LS112 flip flop initiating the counting.

 Both 74ls112 will count from zero to 3 and will be stopped by a NAND gate (74LS00) connected to both output pin NOT Q0 and Q1 to valid 3 retries).
 When the flip flop counter stage reaches 3 retries, the
 NAND gate 74LS00 will trigger a low level signal **loopCount** (see table below) to reset the NE555 oscillator resulting in pin 3 (Q) to change state (signal **CounterLock**).
 **CounterLock** signal being now low, the main counter A0-A14 will resume incrementing the address bus